Texas IRP Registration

-Once you make your purchase, the next step is to get your pieces of identification.
+Once you make your purchase, the next step is to get your apportioned tags.
 They are your apportioned license plate and your cab card.
 You have to keep the cab card in your truck at all times, as it effectively replaces your registration paperwork.
 These things prove that you have purchased IRP registration, allowing you to operate legally in every member jurisdiction!

 Do I Need Anything Else?